Do YOU spring clean your plumbing?

-Springtime in Central Ohio means it is time for festival season, trips to the #1 Zoo in the country and the Memorial Golf Tournament.
-It is also a good time for spring-cleaning and if you want to extend that, a good time for checking those inner workings of your home need special attention, too.
+Springtime in Central Ohio means it is time for festival season, trips to the Zoo and the Memorial Golf Tournament.
+It is also a good time for spring-cleaning and the inner workings of your home need special attention, too.
 From pipes and sump pumps to those busy outdoor spigots, we have some great tips to help you spring forward.

 Some of the most common areas to check include an inspection of your drains, gutters, and downspouts to ensure proper operation during those heavy spring rains.
 Make sure all areas are clear and free of debris that can build up over the winter months.
 Excess built-up debris can clog drains and gutters and turn it into a bigger problem: leaks, water damage, and mold.